OnishchenkoDaria/kurylenko-photography-website/README.md

-#The refactoring of the projesct: web aplication
+#The refactoring of the project: web application
 ---

-###main task was to optimse the backend of the web application and add the minor changes to frontend functionality for users comfort
+###main task was to optimise the backend of the web application and add the minor changes to frontend functionality for users comfort

 ---
 The changes: